AdobeDocs/journey-optimizer-b2b.en/help/user/start/email-protocols.md

 ---
 # Protocols for tracking and email delivery

-Adobe Journey Optimizer B2B Edition leverages the email channel functions and event tracking in Market Engage.
+Adobe Journey Optimizer B2B Edition leverages the email channel functions and event tracking in Marketo Engage.
 To ensure that email delivery works as expected for organizations that use restrictive firewall or proxy server settings, a systems administrator must add certain domains and IP address ranges to the allowlist.

 >[!NOTE]
 >